 - Irish Learner’s Forum – Audrey is “Redwolf” there

-Do you have any questions for Audrey about the approaches she mentions, or any of your own tips?
+Do you have any questions about the approaches Audrey mentions, or any of your own tips?
 Be sure to add your comment below.